LRGASP/lrgasp-challenge-1-evaluation/README.md

 It is also neccessary to provide metadata files in JSON format.
 To complete a submission it is mandatory to create experiment and entry JSON files and those are the ones that `sqanti3_lrgasp.challenge1.py` is expecting.
 [Here](https://lrgasp.github.io/lrgasp-submissions/docs/metadata.html) you can find more information about metadata files and some templates for them.

+If you don't have those JSON files ready yet, now `--experiment_json` and `--entry_json` are optional arguments.
+If they are not defined, inside `utilities/` folder there are a couple of *dummy* files that will do the job.
+This won't have an effect on the evaluation, but you will find the fake attributes in your report titles and in some columns of the `*_classification.txt`.
+Feel free to copy them and create your own "fake" JSON files with meaningful information.

 ### Example